danbamboo/sr-sdet-assignment/assignment_submission/Part3:CICD_Pipeline_Integration.md

 * Where: In automated build pipeline (i.e. Jenkins) like a unit test.
 * Details:
   * On push to master, consumers will run contract tests and push them to a contract broker if all CI tests pass.
 This can be ran as a “unit-test”, similar to other tests (triggered with rake).
-  * Contract testing allows for tagged contracts, so consumers could push dev contracts for providers to test against (assuming they are stillin progress).
-Once contract is esablished, in can be tagged as main or master and this is required for provider to pass before deployment to master.
+  * Contract testing allows for tagged contracts, so consumers could push dev contracts for providers to test against (assuming they are still in progress).
+Once contract is established, in can be tagged as main or master and this is required for provider to pass before deployment to master.
   * For us, he client is dashboard-api.
 Upon successful CI, it will push contract to broker.
 * Test Data & Environment:
-  * Client driven contract tests can happen at the build stage so don’t depend on test data or enviornments.
+  * Client driven contract tests can happen at the build stage so don’t depend on test data or environments.
 * Results:
-  * Adding contract broker would share the contract to providers and be easily visable, otherwise there are not results required for client.
+  * Adding contract broker would share the contract to providers and be easily visible, otherwise there are not results required for client.

 ### Provider Workflow/Pipeline